quixio/template-mqtt-ingestion/README.md

 ## Project Architecture

-### MQTT Ingestion Pipeline
+### MQTT Ingestion and Processing Pipeline

-This is the MQTT-based data ingestion portion of the project:
+This is the MQTT-based data ingestion and processing portion of the project:

 ![img](images/pipeline.png)

 ### Mock Data Source

-These applications are only meant to put our sample data in an MQTT broker:
+These applications are only meant to simulate an external data source:

 ![img](images/datagen.png)